-We thank George Linderman, Stefan Steinerberger, James Melville, and Ulrike von Luxburg for helpful discussions; Pavlin Poli\v{c}ar for discussions and \texttt{openTSNE} support; and He Zhisong for the help with loading the organoid transcriptomic data.
+\goodbreak \acks{ We thank Sebastian Damrich, George Linderman, Stefan Steinerberger, James Melville, and Ulrike von Luxburg for helpful discussions; Pavlin Poli\v{c}ar for discussions and \texttt{openTSNE} support; and He Zhisong for the help with loading the organoid transcriptomic data.

-This research was funded by the Cyber Valley Research Fund (D.30.28739), the Deutsche Forschungsgemeinschaft through a Heisenberg Professorship (BE5601/4-1), the Excellence Cluster 2064 ``Machine Learning --- New Perspectives for Science'' (390727645), the National Institute Of Mental Health of the National Institutes of Health (U19MH114830), and the German Ministry of Education and Research (01IS18039A, 01GQ1601).
+This research was funded by the Cyber Valley Research Fund (D.30.28739), the Deutsche Forschungsgemeinschaft through a Heisenberg Professorship (BE5601/4-1), the Excellence Cluster 2064 ``Machine Learning: New Perspectives for Science'' (390727645), the National Institute Of Mental Health of the National Institutes of Health (U19MH114830), and the German Ministry of Education and Research (01IS18039A, 01GQ1601).
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.
 The authors declare no financial conflict of interest and did not receive any donations/funding from industry with relationship to this project.

-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Jan Niklas Böhm.
+The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Jan Niklas Böhm. }

-\section{Appendix A. Relationship to Laplacian eigenmaps}
+\section{Appendix A. Relationship to Laplacian Eigenmaps}

-\paragraph{Laplacian eigenmaps} Let a $n\times n$ symmetric matrix $\mathbf V$ contain pairwise affinities between $n$ points (or edge weights between nodes in an undirected graph).
-Let diagonal matrix $\mathbf D$ contain row (or, equivalently, column) sums of $\mathbf V$, i.e. $D_{ii} = \sum_j V_{ij}$.
-Then $\mathbf L=\mathbf D-\mathbf V$ is known as (unnormalized) graph Laplacian, and Laplacian eigenmaps \citep{belkin2002laplacian} can be formulated as solving the generalized eigenvector problem
+\textit{Laplacian eigenmaps}\quad Let a $n\times n$ symmetric matrix $\mathbf V$ contain pairwise affinities between $n$ points (or edge weights between nodes in an undirected graph).
+Let the diagonal matrix $\mathbf D$ contain row (or, equivalently, column) sums of $\mathbf V$, that is, $D_{ii} = \sum_j V_{ij}$.
+Then $\mathbf L=\mathbf D-\mathbf V$ is known as the (unnormalized) graph Laplacian.
+Laplacian eigenmaps \citep{belkin2002laplacian} can then be formulated as solving the generalized eigenvector problem

 and taking the eigenvectors corresponding to the \textit{smallest} eigenvalues (after discarding the trivial eigenvector $[1,1,\ldots, 1]^\top$ with eigenvalue zero).
 By multiplying both sides of this equation by $\mathbf D^{-1}$, the problem can be reformulated as finding the eigenvectors of $\mathbf D^{-1}\mathbf V$ corresponding to the \textit{largest} eigenvectors: